 The Conference of Parliamentarians of the Arctic Region is a biennial conference for parliamentarians representing the eight Arctic countries and the European Parliament.
 The first Parliamentary Conference concerning Arctic cooperation was held in Reykjavik, Iceland in 1993.
-The next conference will be held in the Iceland 5-7 September 2012.
+The next conference will be held in Finland in 2018.

 The biennial conference is attended by representatives from the national parliaments of the Arctic states and the European Parliament.
 The Arctic indigenous peoples are permanent participants to the cooperation.
 Observers participate from governments and inter-parliamentary organizations as well as from observer states and relevant international organizations.